zapier/zapier-platform/packages/cli/README.md

 For example, the initial poll returns objects 4, 5, and 6 (where a higher primary key is newer).
 If a later poll increases the limit and returns objects 1-6, then 1, 2, and 3 will be (incorrectly) treated like new objects.

 By default, the primary key is the item's `id` field.
-Since v15.6.0, you can customize the primary by setting any `outputFields` to true.
+Since v15.6.0, you can customize the primary key by setting `primary` to true in `outputFields`.

 There's a more in-depth explanation [here](https://platform.zapier.com/build/deduplication).